MichaelHagan/restaurant/README.md

 ### Backend

-1. Make sure you have PostgreSQL installed on your machine.
-You can download it from [PostgreSQL](https://www.postgresql.org/download).
+1. Make sure you have [PostgreSQL](https://www.postgresql.org/download) and [Node](https://nodejs.org/en/download/) installed on your machine.

 2. Open your terminal and navigate to the `backend` directory.